• Free shipping on all orders

 Image Credit: PicsbyFran, Pixabay

 No, this step is not about allowing him and his favorite pillow to get a room.
-Instead, you need to take him to a place where he hasn’t got access to anything that he can hump.
+Instead, you need to take him to a place where he doesn’t have access to anything that he can hump.

-Time-out works on many dogs not only because they are removed from the situation, but because it distracts them.
+Time-out works on many dogs not only because it removes them from the situation but also because it distracts them.
 It makes them think about what they have done to deserve such treatment.

-Choose a room where there are no people and no toys to play with.
-Shut the door, and wait for a minute or two.
-Then, once their time is up, let them out and pretend as though nothing ever happened.
-If he starts to get humpy again, repeat the step a few times and he should get the message.
+Choose a room without people or toys.
+Shut the door and wait for a minute or two.
+Then, once their time is up, let them out and pretend nothing ever happened.
+If he starts to get humpy again, repeat the step a few times, and he should get the message.

 6. Practice More Training

 Mounting is a sign of dominance in dogs.
 This doesn’t mean that he is the dominant dog.
-Instead, he is likely to be testing the waters to see if the other dogs will accept it and to work out his place in the pack.
+Instead, he will likely be testing the waters to see if the other dogs will accept it and work out his place in the pack.

 A great way to suppress any dominant behaviors in a dog is to practice training and encourage obedience.
 By getting him to learn different commands, not only can you distract him with a trick to stop him from humping, but you are also stimulating his brain and encouraging him to listen to the boss (you!).